Information we have received to date:

 Ashley Mann '05

 After completing Hendrix, Ashley completed a Mental Health Paraprofessional Certification and worked with children and adolescents receiving services from a community based mental health provider.
 In 2007, Ashley transitioned from the clinical setting to the judicial setting as a Juvenile Probation Officer for the Faulkner County Juvenile Court.
 In 2009, she became the Juvenile Drug Court Coordinator and assisted with the implementation of the program for the county.
 Ashley is now the Chief Administrative Officer for the court.
 She creates and implements after-school programs for the juveniles and hosts interns from Hendrix, UCA, and CBC.
 She is also a yoga and cycling instructor, and a proud parent of two children, Zoe and Eli.

 Meghan Murphy '05

-Completed third year grad school at University of Missouri in Kansas City in Clinical Health Psychology Ph.D program.
+Completed third-year grad school at the University of Missouri in Kansas City in Clinical Health Psychology Ph.D. program.

 Brandon Thurow '05